-- Come along to one of our meetings in public and take part in question time.
+- Come along and observe one of our meetings in public and take part in question time.

 - Give your views on local services via our feedback form

 - Share your story with us – of living with a health condition and/or your recent experience of local NHS services so we can improve those services

 - Join our database to find out about opportunities to get involved in shaping our services

 View our latest patient and public engagement review which provides an overview of our patient and public engagement (PPE) for 2018/2019 and our progress against our PPE forward plan 2019/20.

 Patient and public voice in governance

-Healthwatch Richmond is also a member of our Governing Body, Primary Care Commissioning Committee and other committees.
+Healthwatch Richmond is a member of our governing body, primary care commissioning committee and other committees.

 Our PPG network is represented on our primary care commissioning committee.